Pentavryso, Kastoria: History

 The discovery of various antiquities testifies to the existence of a settlement during the Roman Empire on the currently flattened hill "Agios Spyridonas", at a distance of only one kilometer from the current village.
 In Pentavryso, in the summer of 1999, archaeologists discovered the oldest tomb relief of Upper Macedonia and one of the best classical works (in female form) that have ever been discovered in the entire Macedonia.

 Demographics

-The Greek census (1920) recorded 705 people in the village and in 1923 there were 575 inhabitants (or 70 families) who were Muslim.
-Following the Greek-Turkish population exchange, in 1926 within Zeligkosdi there were 103 refugee families from Pontus.
-The Greek census (1928) recorded 597 village inhabitants.
-There were 105 refugee families (358 people) in 1928.
+The 1920 Greek census recorded 705 people in the village, and 575 inhabitants (70 families) were Muslim in 1923.
+Following the Greek–Turkish population exchange, Greek refugee families in Zeligkosdi were from Pontus (103) in 1926.
+The 1928 Greek census recorded 597 village inhabitants.
+In 1928, the refugee families numbered 105 (358 people).

 Culture

 The Association of Friends of the Environment in the village organizes every July events on the mountain Profitis Elias.

 From a sports point of view, the local football team is active, playing in the first amateur category for the Kastoria championship.

 But the biggest event in the village is the cultural activities of the 15th of August with emphasis on Pontic traditions.
 These activities are organized every year by the Cultural Association "The Pontos" culminating in a two-day (usually) party attracting people from Greece and abroad that exceeds 5 to 6 thousand participants.